 She has supported the City’s efforts to support low electrical rates for its citizens.
 The City of Gillette is a publicly-owned electrical utility.
 In 2010, the City purchased 23% interest in the WyGen III power plant for a secure base load source, and purchased the CT II natural gas turbine for peak load capacity in 2014.
 The ability to generate electricity allows the city to aggressively negotiate low power rates for its citizens.

-Mayor Carter-King is happily married to her husband, Steve.
+Mayor Carter-King is married to her husband, Steve.
 She is also the proud mother of two and grandmother of two.
 She owns and operates Powder River Office Supply with her daughter Casey.
 PROS has been a fixture in downtown Gillette since 1978.
-Her son, Alex, currently attends school at the University of Utah.
+Her son, Alex, currently attends school at the University of Utah playing hockey.

 Comments?
 Questions?
 Concerns?
 Send an E-Mail or call (307) 686-5203